 - in various other circumstances that we can discuss further in our initial meeting.

 The estimated cost for preparing an estate plan varies depending on your unique circumstances.
-Will-based estate plans start as low as $495.00.
-For more complicated Wills, the costs range from $600.00 to $800.00.
-A Trust based plan is generally ranges from $1,500.00 to $2,000.00 (which also includes a transfer on one property).
+Will-based estate plans range from $600 to $1,000.
+A Trust-based plan generally ranges from $1,500 to $4,000 (which also includes a transfer of one property).
 Again, the cost depends on the marital status and the individual circumstances.
-Occasionally in order to meet a family’s goals, it is necessary for us to do additional drafting and planning.
+Occasionally, in order to meet a family’s goals, it is necessary for us to do additional drafting and planning.
 This may result in an additional investment to meet these goals, but we will provide an estimate before undertaking the work.
-If assistance is requested to transfer other assets into a trust, or if tax planning or other services are required, additional fees will be quoted for those services.
-Both will and trust-based estate plans include Health Care and Durable Powers of Attorney, Advance Health Care Directive (living will), HIPAA Release and Authorization, a Personal Property Memorandum, and Marital Property Agreement.
+If assistance is requested to transfer other assets into a Trust, or if tax planning or other services are required, additional fees will be quoted for those services.
+Both Will and Trust-based estate plans include Health Care and Durable Powers of Attorney, Advance Health Care Directive (living will), HIPAA Release and Authorization, a Personal Property Memorandum, and Marital Property Agreement.

 Please note that we do not simply fill out computer forms for you to sign.
 We craft a custom estate plan based on your specific needs and provide explanations and advice on how best to meet your goals.
 Our clients find exceptional value in having a customized plan and we hope you will appreciate this personal approach as well.

-We ask all first-time estate planning clients to complete a short intake sheet prior to our meeting to help us recommend the appropriate plan for you.
+We ask all first-time estate planning clients to complete a short intake sheet to help us recommend the appropriate plan for you.
 Please be assured that we will maintain confidentially in regards to any information we receive from you and will never discuss this information without your permission.
 You may not have all the answers to the questions asked in the intake sheet.
 In that case, just fill in the information the best you can.
-A rough guesstimate of the amount will suffice.
-It is more important that we know the type of asset (IRA, money market account, real estate) then the exact value.
+A rough guesstimate of the amounts will suffice.
+It is more important that we know the type of asset (i.e., IRA, money market account, real estate, etc.) then the exact value.

 Additionally, we ask that you think about who you would like to fill certain roles in regards to your estate planning.
+Watch our videos at https://www.epiphanylaw.com/practice-areas/estate-planning-2/video-gallery/.
+They will help you understand these “roles and responsibilities” you must fill as a part of your plan.
 You can assume that you and your spouse will manage your affairs initially.
 If, however, you and your spouse are not able to do so:

 - Who would you want to take care of your assets and your financial affairs?